kolyadin/google-pagespeed/Readme.md

 # About

-This docker image is good for integration in CI workflow to automate google pagespeed testing.
+This docker image is good for integration in CI workflow to automate [google pagespeed testing](https://developers.google.com/speed/pagespeed/insights/)

 It's using npmjs psi package:
 https://www.npmjs.com/package/psi